mahadyRayhan/AppImage-linux-executable/README.md

 ?
 Architecture: x86_64
 </pre>

+Once the questionnaire is completed the application will be executed.
+At this point, make sure to test applications (all features) properly so the tool can detetct all the external resources it may use or accessed.
+Once the testing is done, close the application normally.

 ### Creating the AppImage
 <hr>
 This is the final step of creating an app image.
 Up until now, if everything works, then we will call the appimage builder to generate the appimage.